Tony Bullimore: Early life and career

 Born in Southend-on-Sea, Essex, he was educated at Claremont School.

 Bullimore moved to Bristol in the early 1960s and married Lalel, a West Indian immigrant.
 In 1966 they opened the Afro-Caribbean-inspired Bamboo Club, which was billed as "Bristol's Premier West Indian Entertainment Centre", housed a restaurant, theatre workshop, football team and was the headquarters of the Bristol West Indian Cricket Club.
 The top floor housed the music venue, with DJs playing reggae and American soul music, and bands performed including Bob Marley and The Wailers, Jimmy Cliff, Ben E. King and Tina Turner.
 The club burned down in 1977, just before the Sex Pistols were due to play there.
 Bullimore had already opened The Granary club at Bristol's Granary building in the early 1970s, which after ten years he slowly sold off to concentrate on other business ventures.
 He also became a race relations advocate in Bristol.

 Sailing

 Bullimore was rescued after capsizing during the 1996–97 Vendée Globe single-handed around-the-world race.
-The race was marked by a number of incidents, including the death of another contestant, Gerry Roufs.
+The race was marked by a number of incidents, including the death of another competitor, Gerry Roufs.